Flag Of The Spanish Empire

 The Bourbon Dynasty and its Flags: A Return to Simplicity

-The Bourbon dynasty, succeeding the Habsburgs in the early 18th century, ushered in a period of simplification in the visual representation of the Spanish Empire.
+Let's talk about the Bourbon dynasty, succeeding the Habsburgs in the early 18th century, ushered in a period of simplification in the visual representation of the Spanish Empire.
 While the historical elements remained important, the complexity of the Habsburg flags gave way to designs that were cleaner, more manageable, and easily identifiable.

 The Bourbon flags often featured the Castilian red field as the dominant element, sometimes with the Spanish coat of arms centrally placed.
 This signaled a return to the foundational symbol of the Castilian kingdom, simplifying the visual representation while maintaining the connection to the Empire's historical roots.
 The complex heraldic displays of the Habsburg period were replaced with a more streamlined and straightforward approach.